Shaun Huls

-Shaun Huls (born August 17, 1977) is an American football coach and administrator who is currently the Director of Performance/Director of High Performance for the Cleveland Browns.
-He has also been a coach for the Nebraska Cornhuskers, Nevada Wolf Pack, Hampton University, and the Philadelphia Eagles.
-From 2002 to 2006, he was the Director of Performance for all 16 Hampton University teams.
+Shaun Huls (born August 17, 1977) is an American football coach and administrator who is currently the director of performance/director of high performance for the Cleveland Browns.
+He has also been a coach for the Nebraska Cornhuskers, Nevada Wolf Pack, Hampton University, and Philadelphia Eagles.
+From 2002 to 2006, he was the director of performance for all 16 Hampton University teams.
 Huls won his first Super Bowl title as a member of the Eagles' staff when they defeated the New England Patriots in Super Bowl LII.